dotnet/designs/accepted/global-json-updates.md

 When a `global.json` is encountered and it specifies an SDK version, the SDK resolvers attempt to locate that specific SDK patch version:

 1. When the resolver finds no `global.json` or finds one that does not specify SDK version,the latest SDK is used.
-Whether previews are considered depends on how `dotnet` is called:
+Whether prerelease versions are considered depends on how `dotnet` is called:
-   - If called from the CLI, previews are considered.
+   - If called from the CLI, prerelease versions are considered.
-   - If called from Visual Studio, a flag is passed indicating whether to consider previews:
+   - If called from Visual Studio, a flag is passed indicating whether to consider prerelease versions:
-     - If Visual Studio is a Preview, or the "Use Previews" options is set by the user, previews are considered.
+     - If Visual Studio is a Preview, or the "Use Previews" options is set by the user, prerelease versions are considered.
-     - Otherwise, previews are not considered when called from Visual Studio.
+     - Otherwise, prerelease versions are not considered when called from Visual Studio.
 2. When the resolver finds a `global.json`, the specific SDK patch version it specifies is used if it is found.
 3. When the resolver finds a `global.json`, and the SDK it specifies can't be found, the resolver looks for a close match:
     * Prior to .NET Core 2.1